-“ There’s always something to experience here throughout the year ”
+“ There is something to experience here all year round ”

 Grab your binoculars!